kdoblosky/PShr/README.md

 Simple hr for command line.
 Inspired by https://github.com/LuRsT/hr.

-Creates a horizontal line, based on any character, of however many rows you want.
+Creates a horizontal line, based on any input string, of however many rows you want.
 This can help to separate output when scrolling backwards through the buffer looking for results of a command.

 Includes one function, Get-HorizontalLine, and an alias for it, hr.